amazon-archives/aws-sdk-react-native/README.md

 * Amazon S3
 * AWS Mobile Hub

-Try it out and give us feedback.

----

-Hi!
 This developer preview is currently under review and we will be looking to merge the contents in the future under a single repository for all AWS React Native functionality.
-In the meantime, we recommend you leverage the official [AWS JavaScript SDK with React Native support](https://github.com/aws/aws-sdk-js).
+In the meantime, we recommend you leverage the [AWS Amplify](https://github.com/aws/aws-amplify) library or the [AWS JavaScript SDK with React Native support](https://github.com/aws/aws-sdk-js).

--- AWS team (May 24, 2017)
+-- AWS team (November 18th, 2017)

 ---